mgao6767/mingze-gao/docs/finc50/fixed-income/bond-prices-and-yields.md

 # Bond Prices and Yields

-!!! info
-    This post is still under construction.

 In the [last post](./introduction.md) we introduce features of a bond.
 Now, let's look at how to price a _plain vanilla_ bond and examine the relation between bond price and yield.

 *[plain vanilla]: No embedded option.